Corresation/GGLGuide/01_Overview.md

 * State setters
 * How long it trains

-## WHY GGL IS ONE OF THE QUICKEST
+## GigaLearn is the quickest public framework, however it was leaked by a group of cheaters

 It runs in C++.
 It uses high speed physics and collects a lot of steps per second from the efficient environment.
 This makes gathering timesteps much quicker than other environments.
+However, it was unfortunately given out to the public for people to exploit.
+Considering this cannot be undone, I believed it would be helpful to get people started using this framework since it's inevitable.

 ## NEXT SECTION